elenasamuylova/drafts/llm_course.md

 Whenever you use LLMs for predictive tasks, you can apply the same evaluation approaches as with traditional machine learning models — both offline and online.
 However, evaluating **generative tasks** is more complex.
 When multiple valid answers are possible, you can't simply check if an answer exactly matches a given reference.
 You need more complex comparative metrics as well as an option to evaluate more subjective quality dimensions such as clarity or helpfulness.

 > In the next chapter, we’ll introduce methods and tools for evaluating generative tasks.

+## Chapter 2: Evaluating generative systems

+When building generative systems, the typical starting point is **manual evaluation**, where you manually review or label outputs.
+This step is essential: manual labeling helps you understand the types of errors your system produces and define your quality criteria.
+However, manual evaluation has limited scalability, especially when you run iterative experiments like trying different versions of prompts. **Automated evaluations** help speed up and scale the process.

+In this chapter, we will discuss approaches to automated evaluation of LLM system outputs, and types of metrics you can use.

+### Reference-based vs Reference-free evaluations

+There are two main evaluation workflows, depending on the stage and nature of your AI system:

+- **Reference-based evaluation**
+- **Reference-free evaluation**

+### Reference-based evaluation

+This approach relies on having **ground truth answers**, and evaluation measures if the new outputs match the ground truth.
+Essentially, it follows the same principles as in traditional predictive system evaluation.

+Reference-based evaluations are conducted **offline**:
+- When you re-run evaluations after making changes, such as editing prompts during experiments.
+- Before pushing updates to production, as part of regression testing.

+You start by preparing a custom evaluation dataset of expected inputs and outputs — for example, a set of questions you expect users to ask and their ideal responses.
+This dataset is often referred to as a **"golden set."** It should be representative of your real use cases.
+The quality of your evaluations will directly depend on how well it reflects the tasks your system must handle.

+It is important to expand your golden set over time to keep it relevant as your product evolves or you discover new scenarios or edge cases.
+(But keep in mind that you cannot directly compare evaluation metrics across different golden sets if you change the underlying data you are testing on.)

+Since multiple valid answers are often possible, you cannot rely solely on exact match metrics.
+Instead, specialized methods such as **semantic similarity scoring** or **LLM-as-a-judge** are used to assess the closeness or correctness of the model's outputs relative to the reference.

+> We’ll cover specific approaches in the following sections.

+### Reference-free evaluation

+Reference-free methods directly assign quantitative scores or labels to the generated outputs without needing a ground truth answer.

+This workf for both **offline and online testing**, when obtaining references isn’t possible or practical — for example:
+- In complex, open-ended tasks like content generation
+- In multi-turn conversations
+- In production settings, where outputs are evaluated in real time
+- In certain evaluation scenarios like adversarial testing, where you assess the expected properties of an answer (e.g., by evaluating that it does not have any toxicity or bias)

+Interestingly, LLMs that work with text data and generate open-ended outputs have more possibilities for reference-free evaluation compared to traditional ML models, which often deal with tabular data or non-interpretable features.
+With LLMs outputs, it is possible to assess **specific properties** of generated text — such as tone, fluency, or safety — even without having an exact ground truth reference.
+This is enabled through methods like **LLM judges** and **predictive ML scoring models**.

+**Read more**: [LLM Evaluation Guide](https://www.evidentlyai.com/llm-guide/llm-evaluation).
+Refer to this guide for additional explanations on different LLM evaluation workflows, such as comparative experiments, LLM stress-testing, red-teaming, and regression testing.